 A marketing invoice or digital marketing invoice template is a communication tool that ensures that correct payments are made on time for products or services rendered.
 Given the simplicity of the idea, it seems like a task that requires the least amount of attention, however creating an invoice is part of a fundamental cash flow process.
 Invoicing doesn't just end with indicating the amounts owed.
 There is so much more that goes into creating a professional invoice - all you have to do is start from a blank invoice template.

-Get good accounting software to make sure that you create an invoice that has accurate figures.
+Get good accounting software to make sure that you create a digital marketing invoice template that has accurate figures.
 The figures will be derived directly from your sales data, and this leaves little to no room for quoting inaccurate numbers.

 Create a reasonable schedule for sending out marketing invoices.
 Marketing gigs tend to take long, sometimes months, but this doesn't mean that your clients will only know of pending bills months later.
 It is possible for your clients to forget about the pending payments or the service rendered; it's worse when you have to remind them of the unpaid bills, yet they believe that you could be charging too much for the service.

 Remember human is to err.
 While your client will always keep track of the work done and the amount they’ve got to pay you, sometimes they may just forget about some pending payments.
 As a freelancer, you know how hard it can be to start talking about pending payments.
 You can just imagine the argument that can ensue.
 Since you’d want your client to hire you again, you can only make efforts to maintain a good relationship with them.

 Well, it’s your right to get paid for what you’ve worked for, but you should ask for it in a polite way.
 That’s why you need to make use of a digital marketing invoice template to design an invoice for your freelance business.
 And it’s not a one-time event, you have to do this regularly after every project to avoid pending payments.